prowide/prowide-iso20022/README.md

 ### Build

-For better build performance local configurations can be setup in a gradle.properties file such as:
+For better build performance, local configurations can be setup in a gradle.properties file such as:
 ```
 org.gradle.jvmargs=-Xms512m -Xmx7g
 org.gradle.parallel=true